-Lindbergh, who became the first worldwide celebrity five years earlier when he flew The Spirit of St. Louis across the Atlantic, and his wife Anne discovered a ransom note in their 20-month-old child's empty room on March 1.
+Lindbergh, who became the first worldwide celebrity five years earlier when he flew The Spirit of St. Louis across the Atlantic, and his wife Anne discovered a ransom note in their 20-month-old child’s empty room on March 1.
 The kidnapper had used a ladder to climb up to the open second-floor window and had left muddy footprints in the room.
-The ransom note demanded $50,000 in barely literate English.
+In barely legible English, the ransom note demanded $50,000..

 The crime captured the attention of the entire nation.
 The Lindbergh family was inundated by offers of assistance and false clues.
 Even Al Capone offered his help from prison, though it of course was conditioned on his release.
 For three days, investigators had found nothing and there was no further word from the kidnappers.
 Then, a new letter showed up, this time demanding $70,000.

 It wasn’t until April 2 that the kidnappers gave instructions for dropping off the money.
 When the money was finally delivered, the kidnappers indicated that little baby Charles was on a boat called Nelly off the coast of Massachusetts.
 However, after an exhaustive search of every port, there was no sign of either the boat or the child.

 On May 12, a renewed search of the area near the Lindbergh mansion turned up the baby’s body.
 He had been killed the night of the kidnapping and was found less than a mile from the home.
 The heartbroken Lindberghs ended up donating the home to charity and moved away.